“My Head is My Study”: On Developing Plots and Characters

 L.M.
 Montgomery, author of the Anne of Green Gables books, the Emily of New Moon series, and many more, called this “dwelling in head space” process “brooding up.”
 It’s a way to juggle duty with a writing schedule, a way to think out plots and characters while attending to your job and motherhood.
 And Agatha Christie is famous for saying that her best time to plan a book was while doing the dishes.

-“For anyone who doesn’t have the luxury of long hours to spend at the writing desk,” writes Nava Atlas in The Literary Ladies, “it’s comforting to know that your head can serve as your study…and that you can carry this portable work space wherever you go.”
+“For anyone who doesn’t have the luxury of long hours to spend at the writing desk,” writes Nava Atlas in The Literary Ladies Guide to the Writing Life, “it’s comforting to know that your head can serve as your study…and that you can carry this portable work space wherever you go.”
 That is especially true with the complex process of developing plots and characters.

 Yes, it’s a great comfort to me.
 Is it to you?

-Kristi Holl is the editor and main contributor of Writer’s First Aid, an extensive resource for writers of all levels.
+Contributed by Kristi Holl, editor and main contributor of Writer’s First Aid, an extensive resource for writers of all levels.
 She is the author of Writer’s First Aid (2006) and More Writer’s First Aid (2011).

 *This post contains affiliate links.
 If the product is purchased by linking through this review, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!